DevelopIntelligenceBoulder/jam-sessions/2019-08/readme.md

 ## Challenge 2: Tests
 [challenge #2]: #challenge-2-tests

-I mentionned earlier that the `T` register was used for tests.
+I mentioned earlier that the `T` register was used for tests.
 This part of the challenge will be to program the `TEST` instruction:

 * `TEST R/N = R/N`